 Not content with occupying the 1.3-million-square-mile South China Sea, or calling itself a “near-Arctic nation” in order to claim a share of mineral rights on the top of the world, China is in the thick of the race to establish the first permanent moon base.
 The moon is now aptly called “the eighth continent,” and it’s more accessible than the continents of the New World were 500 years ago.
 Those paying attention know that the Moon now offers humanity 14.6 million square miles of resource-rich high ground.

-In January, China landed unmanned craft on the Moon’s far side.
+In January, China landed an unmanned craft on the moon’s far side.
 It is possible the Chinese will send astronauts to the moon before the United States manages to return.
 With only around a half-million acre-feet of frozen water discovered so far on the lunar surface, mass colonization may never occur.
-But these water-rich craters in the polar regions of the moon are now strategic targets, because they could support military bases and mining colonies.
+But these water-rich craters in the polar regions of the moon are now strategic targets because they could support military bases and mining colonies.

 Some of those who diminish the threat of China do so on the basis of its demographics.
 They point out that the “population pyramid” of China is inverted as a result of its “one-child” policy, which lasted from 1979 until 2015.
 This argument ignores important factors, starting with the fact that China, with a population of 1.4 billion, will always have plenty of working-age citizens despite having a higher percentage of older people.
 It ignores the rising irrelevance of human labor in favor of robots and artificial intelligence, a trend China will embrace without ethical constraints.
 It ignores the possibility that in a crisis, China would sacrifice its nonproductive citizens, certainly including the aged, without batting an eye.